klazuka/alfred-google-music/README.md

 3. Enjoy!

 ## Usage
-`gm`: Play or pause the current track in Google Chrome.
+`gm`: Toggle between play/pause the current track in Google Chrome.
+`gmn`: Skip to the next track

 ----